advecchia/dbserver-voting/README.md

 > $ git clone https://github.com/advecchia/dbserver-voting.git
 > $ cd dbserver-voting

+Install javascript dependencies:
+> $ npm install

 Update the target folder and run the system in local or production modes:
 > $ mvn spring-boot:run -Drun.profiles=local
 > $ mvn spring-boot:run -Drun.profiles=prod

 Open in your browser this [System url](http://localhost:8080/voting).

 # Tests
 An automated test coverage is important so a value over 90% is considered acceptable.
-To run the tests execute the following command:
+To run the front end tests execute the following command:
-> $ TBD
-> $ karma run
+> $ karma start

+After you can see a new folder called `coverage` in the root folder.
+In the second folder level there is a `index.html` file that when oppened show the coverage report.

 # Challenges
 Think about the architecture and also make the initial setup configuration is of course the most difficult part of the task.